Pierre Reedy: Dundee

 In March 2023, after a successful trial period, Reedy earned a short-term contract with Scottish Championship club Dundee until the end of the season, subject to international clearance.
 Dundee officially announced his signing on April 8, 2023, and he made his debut later that day as a substitute in a draw away to Arbroath.
 After making 4 appearances for the club, Reedy would win the Scottish Championship with Dundee at the end of the season.
 Reedy would leave the club upon the expiration of his contract in July.

 Charleston Battery

 On 14 July 2023, Reedy joined USL Championship club Charleston Battery.
 He made his debut for the club the following day off the bench in a league match against Miami FC.
 He left Charleston following the 2023 season.

 Spokane Velocity

-On 26 January 2024, Reedy joined the USL League One club Spokane Velocity FC for its inaugural season.
+On 26 January 2024, Reedy joined the USL League One club Spokane Velocity for its inaugural season.
 He made his debut in the club's first competitive match on 9 March in League One against Greenville Triumph.
 Reedy scored his first goal for the Velocity in a USL Cup game against Central Valley Fuego, for which he won Goal of the Round for.

+Sacramento Republic and retirement

+On 17 December 2025, Reedy joined USL Championship club Sacramento Republic.
+Reedy played his first game for the club on 6 June 2026, coming on as a substitute in a USL Cup group match against Monterey Bay.
+On 29 June 2026, Reedy announced that he had retired from professional soccer at the age of 28 due to struggles caused by his previous injuries, particular his two ACL tears while at Penn State.